-This branch deals with approvals and compliance matters relating to, environmental health, rangers and parking compliance.
+This branch deals with approvals and compliance matters relating to environmental health, rangers and parking compliance.
 The main areas of activity include:

-- Monitoring food hygiene standards at food businesses - Assisting and informing the community on general health matters such as pest control and hazardous materials - Car parking compliance - Issuing parking permits - Removing and disposing of abandoned vehicles - Managing unpaid parking infringement notices - Issuing parking infringements
+- Monitoring food hygiene standards at food businesses. - Assisting and informing the community on general health matters such as pest control and hazardous materials. - Car parking compliance. - Issuing parking permits. - Removing and disposing of abandoned vehicles. - Managing unpaid parking infringement notices. - Issuing parking infringements.

-Operations and Environment Services
+Parks and Environment Services

-Operations and Environment Services branch is responsible for maintaining and developing the City's urban forest, parks and reserves, replacement and renewal of playgrounds, water-saving initiatives, and upkeep of City infrastructure (roads, street lights, drains, and footpaths) and provides waste collection services and sweeping services for residents and public areas.
+The Parks and Environment Services branch is responsible for maintaining and developing the City's urban forest, parks and reserves, replacement and renewal of park assets including playgrounds and implementing water-saving initiatives.